wzod/docs/source/containers/about.md

 ## How to Run Dockerized Applications?

 To run REMnux-provided  application images, first you need to install Docker.
-This very easy to do on Linux (e.g. `apt-get install docker.io`) and relatively painless on Windows and OS X. Just follow [Docker's installation instructions](https://docs.docker.com/installation/#installation) for your operating system.
+This very easy to do on Linux (e.g. "`apt-get install docker.io`") and relatively painless on Windows and OS X. Just follow [Docker's installation instructions](https://docs.docker.com/installation/#installation) for your operating system.

 Once Docker is installed, you can run a Dockerized application by specifying the name of the desired app image.
-For example, to run the REMnux-provided image of [Thug](https://github.com/buffer/thug), a low-interaction honeyclient, you would type something like `docker run --rm -it remnux/thug bash`.
+For example, to run the REMnux-provided image of [Thug](https://github.com/buffer/thug), a low-interaction honeyclient, you would type something like "`docker run --rm -it remnux/thug bash`".

 ![Running Thug in Docker](containers/remnux-docker-thug-full.gif)